FerrousApp/Ferrous/README.md

 - **Low fundraising fees**
   By eliminating middlemen and using efficient blockchain infrastructure so more of the raised capital goes directly to the project.

-> Ferrous is still in development — but we’re building with purpose.
+> Ferrous is still in development; we’re building with purpose.

 ---